ErnieTech101/FreqScanR/README.md

 Stop scanning
     Click the “Stop” button to stop scanning.
 Note that this action does not terminate the program and the list remains displayed.

 NOTE!
-If you change the dwell time in the delay pulldown, be sure to thenclick on the frequency list box to take the focus off of the delay.
+If you change the dwell time in the delay pulldown, be sure to then click on the frequency list box to take the focus off of the delay.
 This is a known issue and may be fixed in the next revision.
 If you don't the program may not scan through the list.
 Just select a new delay number, click on the listbox and try again.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Formating the radio .cfg and frequency list .csv files -